David Masson: Biography

-He was born in Aberdeen, the son of William Masson, a stone-cutter, and his wife Sarah Mather.
+Masson was born in Aberdeen, the son of Sarah Mather and William Masson, a stone-cutter.

-David was educated at Aberdeen Grammar School under Dr. James Melvin and at Marischal College, University of Aberdeen.
-Intending to enter the Church, he proceeded to Edinburgh University, where he studied theology under Dr. Thomas Chalmers, with whom he remained friendly until the latter's death in 1847.
+He was educated at Aberdeen Grammar School under James Melvin and at Marischal College, University of Aberdeen.
+Intending to enter the Church, he proceeded to the University of Edinburgh where he studied theology under Thomas Chalmers.
+Masson remained friendly with Chalmers until his death 1847.
 However, abandoning his aspirations to the ministry, be returned to Aberdeen to undertake the editorship of the Banner, a weekly paper devoted to the advocacy of Free Kirk principles.
 After two years he resigned this post and went back to Edinburgh to pursue a purely literary career.
 There he wrote a great deal, contributing to Fraser's Magazine, Dublin University Magazine (in which appeared his essays on Thomas Chatterton) and other periodicals.
 In 1847 he went to London, where he found a wider scope for his energy and knowledge.